 I started work in the early 1980s as a commercial valuation and development surveyor.
 A change of path led to a return to university and the completion of an Urban Studies degree at Sheffield Hallam University in 1988.
 Between then and starting at Hallam (2005), I worked in local authority and RSL housing management, and I've taught professional and academic housing courses at a variety of organisations in London.

-I teach on a number of programmes within the Faculty of Social Sciences and Humanities including economics, politics, urban regeneration and research skills.
+I teach on a number of programmes within the College of Social Sciences and Arts including economics, politics, urban regeneration and research skills.
 I have a general interest in social policy implementation and development, and specialist knowledge of state and market housing.
 I also supervise a range of housing related dissertations, and recently supervised a PhD examining Nigerian housing finance to completion.

 Qualifications include HND Estate Management, BA (Hons) Urban Studies, Diploma and MA Housing Studies, and PhD in Policy Studies/Political Science.
 I've also completed a number of other courses as part of staff development, including psychology and distance learning.